greenelab/deep-review/all-sections.md

 [@2CbHXoFn] and variationanalysis [@GSLRw2L5])
 and cleaned data (e.g. MoleculeNet [@16OPHvAij]) publicly available to catalyze further research.
-However, there are complex privacy and legal issues involved in sharing patient data that cannot be ignored.
+However, there are complex privacy and legal issues involved in sharing patient data.
 In some domains high-quality training data has been generated privately, i.e. high-throughput chemical screening data at pharmaceutical companies.
-One perspective is that there is little expectation or incentive for this private data to be shared.
+One may think that there is little incentive for this private data to be shared.
 However, data are not inherently valuable.
 Instead, the insights that we glean from them are where the value lies.
 Organizations may establish a competitive advantage by releasing data sufficient for improved